vapor/docs/docs/security/jwt.md

 JSON Web Token (JWT) is an open standard ([RFC 7519](https://tools.ietf.org/html/rfc7519)) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
 JWTs are particularly useful in web applications, where they are commonly used for stateless authentication/authorization and information exchange.
 You can read more about the theory behind JWTs in the spec linked above or on [jwt.io](https://jwt.io/introduction).

 Vapor provides first-class support for JWTs through the `JWT` module.
 This module is built on top of the `JWTKit` library, which is a Swift implementation of the JWT standard based on [SwiftCrypto](https://github.com/apple/swift-crypto).
+JWTKit provides signers and verifiers for a variety of algorithms, including HMAC, ECDSA, EdDSA, and RSA.

 ## Getting Started